-This ASRB standard contains IFRS Foundation copyright material.
-Reproduction within New Zealand in unaltered form (retaining this notice) is permitted for personal and non-commercial use subject to the inclusion of an acknowledgment of the source.
+This XRB standard contains International Financial Reporting Standards ("IFRS") Foundation copyright material.
+Reproduction within New Zealand in unaltered form (retaining this notice) is permitted for personal and non-commercial use subject to the inclusion of an acknowledgement of the source.

-On 1 July 2011, the ASRB was reconstituted as the External Reporting Board.
-The content, application and legal status of this standard is unaffected by this change.
-However, requests and inquiries concerning reproduction and rights for commercial purposes within New Zealand should be addressed to the Chief Executive, External Reporting Board at the following email address: enquiries@xrb.govt.nz
+Requests and enquiries concerning reproduction and rights for commercial purposes within New Zealand should be addressed to the Chief Executive, External Reporting Board at the following email address: enquiries@xrb.govt.nz

-All rights in this material outside of New Zealand are reserved by the IFRS Foundation.
-Reproduction of ASRB/XRB standards outside of New Zealand in unaltered form (retaining this notice) is permitted for personal and non-commercial use only.
+All existing rights (including copyrights) in this material outside of New Zealand are reserved by the IFRS Foundation.
+Reproduction of XRB standards outside of New Zealand in unaltered form (retaining this notice) is permitted for personal and non-commercial use only.
 Further information and requests for authorisation to reproduce for commercial purposes outside New Zealand should be addressed to the IFRS Foundation.

-ISBN 1-877430-21-8
+ISBN 978-1-927237-44-1